quicwg/qlog/draft-marx-qlog-main-schema.md

 Typically however, all events in a single trace are of the same protocol, and this field is logged once in "common_fields", see {{common-fields}}.

-### custom fields

-Note that qlog files can always contain custom fields (e.g., a per-event field indicating its privacy properties or path_id in multipath protocols) and assign custom values to existing fields (e.g., new categories/types for implemenation-specific events).
-Loggers are free to add such fields and field values and tools MUST either ignore these unknown fields or show them in a generic fashion.

 ### triggers {#trigger-field}